 If we open both slits, all bullets at the outer wall will have come through either slit 1 or 2.
-What is typical for classical mechanics in this situation is that then the total probability distribution P can be determined as the sum of the previously-mentioned probability distributions, P = P1 + P2.
+Typical for classical mechanics in this situation is that the total probability distribution P can be determined as the sum of the previously-mentioned probability distributions, P = P1 + P2.

 b) Electrons – Quantum Mechanics

 Now consider the same experiment on a much smaller scale.
-Instead of bullets from a machine gun we consider electrons that for example can stem from a heated wire that is parallel to the two slits in an intermediate wall.
+Instead of bullets from a machine gun we consider electrons that for example can stem from a heated wire parallel to the two slits in an intermediate wall.
 The electron direction will have a natural spread.
-The slits are also much smaller than before but quite a bit broader than a single electron.
+The slits are also much smaller than before but much broader than a single electron.

 The electron experiment results